scriptabuild/eventstore/docs/patterns.md

 // if found: replace at the found index
 ```

----
+## Run any custom javascript code

-5. any custom javascript code
+- The model is just plain javascript, so modify the above examples at will to run arbitrary code